Thomas-Slegers/EveresstTempoSyncTool/README.md

     gpr.user=
     gpr.key=

-For the Github Action, the configuration is done in workflows/gradle-publish.yml This file configures the environment variables necessary for retrieving and publishing artifacts from repositories, as defined in build.gradle.
+For the GitHub Action, the configuration is done in workflows/gradle-publish.yml This file configures the environment variables necessary for retrieving and publishing artifacts from repositories, as defined in build.gradle.
 Keep in mind that multiple repositories are used, defined in gradle.properties